Kiranthapalia/h4-Uryyb-Greb/README.md

 <img width="540" alt="last" src="https://user-images.githubusercontent.com/102954934/221718019-324ed9c6-e3bd-447d-9872-577948f9a803.png">

-There is even a browser extension of KeePassXC for Edge, Chrome etc.
+There is even a browser extension of KeePassXC for Edge, Chrome etc. So that is how a password manager works.
+We need just 1 password to retrieve all the password that are saved in the database.

 ## Sources
 - https://keepassxc.org/docs/KeePassXC_UserGuide.html